How likely are interest rates to go up in the near future? Here’s why we predict a NZ interest rates forecast of continued low(ish) rates…

 And where the Aussies go, we follow.

 Yields in the United States and Europe have been falling too.
-Benchmark US 10-year bonds dipped below 2% in July 2019, and traded in a narrow band between 1.5% and 1.9% from August 2019 to February 2020, as you can see in the chart below.
-Since March 2020 it’s been lower still, with the benchmark US 10-year bonds trading below 1% ever since.
-As at 17 September 2020 the rate was 0.69%.
+Benchmark US 10-year bonds dipped below 2% in June 2019, and traded between 1.8% and 0.7% ever since, as you can see in the chart below.

 US 10-year Treasury Bond Yields